Being Mortal: Television documentary

 "Being Mortal" was a PBS Frontline documentary episode based on the book of the same name that aired February 2015.
 It was directed and co-written by Thomas Jennings; Gawande served as co-writer and correspondent.
 It follows Gawande "as he explores the relationships doctors have with patients who are nearing the end of life".
 The film shows how doctors—himself included—are often untrained, ill-suited and uncomfortable talking about chronic illness and death with their patients.
 "Being Mortal" was nominated for an Emmy award in the "Outstanding Informational Programming: Long Form" category.

-Cancelled film
+Film

 In February 2022, Searchlight Pictures announced the development of a film adaptation written, directed, and produced by Aziz Ansari in his feature directorial debut.
+It was set to star Ansari, Bill Murray, Keke Palmer, and Seth Rogen.
 After principal photography began on March 28, 2022, Searchlight halted production on April 18 and officially suspended production on April 20 after investigating a complaint filed against Murray for "inappropriate behavior" a week prior.
-The film was eventually cancelled in February 2023.